uzyovoys/zenbot/_pages/start.md

 Thus you can request some external service\'s REST API, calculate some variable\'s value and so on _right inside your bot_!

 As a result, Zenbot generates some text output and a bunch of resulting [variables](/vars/variables/) you can use on your side if you need.
-And the next request will be processed by Zenbot through the extended context with access to the previously calculated variables.
+And the next request will be processed by Zenbot through the extended context with bunch of previously calculated variables in memory.

-{% include note.html text="Note that you do not have to have any external servers!
-Zenbot hosts all your bots itself." %}
+{% include note.html text="Note that you do not have to have any external servers or databases!
+Zenbot hosts all your bots by itself." %}

 ### More than a "pattern matcher"
-Based on the pattern matching concept, Zenbot is not limited with only this feature.
+Based on the pattern matching concept, Zenbot is not limited with this feature only.

-Thus Zenbot enables you to build a _conversational_ bots though idea of [extendable conditional contexts](/botscript/conversations/).
+Zenbot enables you to build a _conversational_ bots though the idea of [extendable conditional contexts](/botscript/conversations/).

 Also Zenbot performs named _entity extraction_ and provides a simple way to store and operate with a big data in your patterns through [custom entities](/pattern/entities/) (like cities names).